Brackish Water Reverse Osmosis Systems

-Brackish Water Reverse Osmosis typically has a TDS between 1,000 and 15,000 PPM or mg/L. In brackish water there are smaller levels of dissolved minerals and salts then sea water, or other high saline content waters.
+Brackish water is defined as water that has Total Dissolved Solids (TDS) between 1,000 and 15,000 ppm or mg/L. In brackish water there are smaller levels of dissolved minerals and salts then sea water, or other high saline content waters.
 Typically, impurities such as these make for water that is very hard to use in many applications.
-Water that is too salty to be labeled as potable water, but not salty enough to be labeled as seawater falls into the category of brackish water.
+Water that contains too much salt content to be labeled as potable water, but not salty enough to be labeled as seawater falls into the category of brackish water.
 When talking in regards to well water generally fresh groundwater can mix with brine water and produce brackish water.
 This brackish well water if not treated correctly can damage homes, agriculture and many other applications.
 Aqua Clear Water Treatment Specialists designs, custom engineers and manufactures brackish water reverse osmosis systems for virtually any desired application.

 * Feed water temperature affects how the system performs and produces.
 All system performance based on 25°C/77°F feed water temperature.

 ** Antiscalants or pre-treatment may be required to prevent membrane scale and prolong membrane life.

 **** Operating pressure is determined by feed TDS and temperature.